The Girl (2012 TV film): Release

-Controversy
+Historical accuracy

 Hedren gave Spoto an account of the director as a sexual predator for his 1983 book, The Dark Side of a Genius (1983).
 Spoto wrote that Hitchcock made "an overt sexual proposition that she could neither ignore nor answer casually".
 Hedren alleged in Spoto's 2009 book, Spellbound by Beauty: Alfred Hitchcock and His Leading Ladies, that Hitchcock actually asked her to "make myself sexually available and accessible to him – however and whenever and wherever he wanted".
 Spoto was the first person Hedren told her story to.
 She said that "it was embarrassing and insulting - there were a lot of reasons why I didn't want to tell the story.
 I didn't want it to be taken advantage of, twisted, turned and made into an even uglier situation than it was.
 It wasn't until years later that I told Donald the story. (...)
 He is absolutely true and honest in this book".
 She previously said, in 1973, while Hitchcock was still alive, that a major life-style difference caused a split in their relationship: "He was too possessive and too demanding.
 I cannot be possessed by anyone.
 But, then, that's my own hangup".

 Hedren's account contrasted with the many interviews she gave about her time with Hitchcock, her presence at the AFI Life Achievement Award ceremony honoring him in 1979, and her presence at his funeral.
 When asked about it, Hedren answered: "He ruined my career, but he didn't ruin my life.
 That time of my life was over.
 I still admire the man for who he was".

 Other actresses have spoken about the close attention Hitchcock paid to details of the leading ladies' characters and appearances in his films, but they said that no harassment was involved.
 Eva Marie Saint, who starred in 1959's North by Northwest, told The Daily Telegraph that "Hitchcock was a gentleman, he was funny, he was so attentive to me, with the character, and he cared about everything my character Eve Kendall wore.
 He had an eye for the specifics of the character".

 Kim Novak, who worked on Hitchcock's 1958 Vertigo, disputed the film's view of the director, but also stated: "I won't dispute Tippi if that's what she saw".
 Novak told The Daily Telegraph: "I feel bad about all the stuff people are saying about him now, that he was a weird character.
 I did not find him to be weird at all.
 I never saw him make a pass at anybody or act strange to anybody".
 Louise Latham, who played Hedren's mother in Marnie, dismissed claims of Hitchcock's predatory nature in Broadcast magazine: "I find some of the allegations hard to believe ...
 I wasn't aware of her being hassled on the set".